gocongress2024/website/src/content/blog/post1.md

 title: "Registration hits 300!"
 author: "Stew"
 date: 2024-04-09
-tags: ["post", "introduction", "registration"]
+tags: ["post", "introduction", "registration", "swag", "excursions"]
-excerpt: "With Early-Bird deadline fast approaching (April 15) the 40th Annual US Go Congress reaches 300 registrants over a month earlier than the average timeline from past Congresses."
+excerpt: "Blog Post: With Early-Bird deadline fast approaching (April 15) the 40th Annual US Go Congress celebrates reaching 300 registrants over a month earlier than projected timelines.  \ And - Get the low-down from Co-Director Stew Towle on some swag and excursion updates they are particularly excited about."
 ---

 # Registration hits 300!